thefonso/ember-books-app/walkthrough.md

 Now you can try to create a list about books on Books page, with a simple table where you list `book.title` and `book.author.name`.
 You can use the above logic to update a book title if you click on it.
 Good luck! :)

+## TODO

+- Lesson 7 of the original is incomplete. add details of changes here.
+- Lesson 8 authentication
+- Lesson 9 authorization

 ## TBC

 Well done you folks who made it this far.
 Keep up the good work.